jasht1/Uni-Projects/Individual project/Notes/Literature Notes/@radmacherM2007-StudyingMechanicsCellular.md

 ---
-category: literaturenote
+category: "literaturenote"
+title: "Studying the Mechanics of Cellular Processes by Atomic Force Microscopy"
 tags: 👁, 🖋
-citekey: radmacherM2007-StudyingMechanicsCellular
+citekey: "radmacherM2007-StudyingMechanicsCellular"
-imported: 2025-02-18 06:01
+imported: 2025-02-18 06:25
 ---

 # Studying the Mechanics of Cellular Processes by Atomic Force Microscopy